 Conclusion: Interpret Google Analytics Reports Better

 In the past, it was hard for analysts to understand what they were looking at.
-Now their understanding is not all over the place and the analysis means something.
+Now their understanding isn’t all over the place and the analysis means something.
 See missing key insights to understand website visitors better.